TheCurveBender/DigitalFactory/README.md

 ## Getting started

 In the folder "For Rhino" we include "demoElasticaTools.py" that contains demonstration of the features from the dll files.
-In the folder "MATLAB prototypes" we include features/prototypes developed and tested in MATLAB.

 ### Prerequisites